umitkablan/vim-auf/README.md

 ## Debugging

-If you're struggling with getting a formatter to work, it may help to set vim-auf in verbose-mode.
-Vim-auf will then output errors on formatters that failed.
+If you're struggling with getting a formatter to work, it may help to set AUF in verbose-mode.
+AUF will then output errors on formatters that failed.
 ```vim
 let g:auf_verbosemode=1
 " OR: